Lubbock County Vehicle Impound Guide

 Required Documents

-- Proof of Insurance: Provide proof of current insurance coverage for the vehicle.
+- Proof of Insurance: Current, valid insurance documentation for the vehicle is required.

 If You Don't Have a Valid License

-If your license is suspended or you don't have a valid driver's license, you can still retrieve your vehicle, but you'll need someone else to do it for you.
+If your license is suspended or you do not have a valid license, you can still have someone else retrieve the vehicle for you.
+They will need:

 - Their valid driver's license.